AdaProj: Adaptively Scaled Angular Margin Subspace Projections for Anomalous Sound Detection with Auxiliary Classification Tasks: Conclusions

 \section{Conclusions}

 In this work, AdaProj a novel angular margin loss function specifically designed for semi-supervised anomaly detection with auxiliary classification tasks was presented.
 It was proven that this loss function learns an embedding space with class-specific subspaces of arbitrary dimension.
 In contrast to other angular margin losses, which try to project data to individual points in space, this relaxes the requirements of solving the classification task and allows for less compact distributions in the embedding space.
 In experiments conducted on the DCASE2022 and DCASE2023 \ac{asd} datasets, it was shown that using AdaProj results in better performance than other commonly used loss functions.
 In conclusion, the resulting embedding space has a more desirable structure than the other embedding spaces for differentiating between normal and anomalous samples.
-As a result, a state-of-the-art performance on the DCASE2023 dataset is achieved.
-For future work, it is planned to evaluate AdaProj on other datasets and further improve the performance of the \ac{asd} system by utilizing \acl{ssl} \cite{wilkinghoff2024self}.
+For future work, it is planned to evaluate AdaProj on other datasets and further improve the performance of the \ac{asd} system by utilizing \acl{ssl} \cite{wilkinghoff2024self} or multi-task learning \cite{venkatesh2022improved}.
+Investigating how the AdaProj loss performs for supervised or unsupervised tasks in comparison to other loss functions may also be of interest.

 \end{sloppy}